 In June 2014, the FASB issued Update No. 2014-12, Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period (Topic 718).
 The amendments require that a performance target that affects vesting and that could be achieved after the requisite service period be treated as a performance condition.
 A reporting entity should apply existing guidance in Topic 718 as it relates to awards with performance conditions that affect vesting to account for such awards.
 As such, the performance target should not be reflected in estimating the grant-date fair value of the award.
 Compensation cost should be recognized in the period in which it becomes probable that the performance target will be achieved and should represent the compensation cost attributable to the period(s) for which the requisite service has already been rendered.
-If the performance target becomes probable of being achieved before the end of the requisite service period, the remaining unrecognized compensation cost should be recognized prospectively over the remaining requisite service period.
-The requisite service period ends when the employee can cease rendering service and still be eligible to vest in the award if the performance target is achieved.
+If the performance target becomes probable of being achieved before the end of the requisite service period ends when the employee can cease rendering service and still be eligible to vest in the award if the performance target is achieved.
 This update is effective for annual reporting periods beginning after December 15, 2015, including interim periods within that reporting period, and early adoption is permitted.
-The Company is in the process of evaluating the impact of this standard on its financial statements.
+The implementation of the amended guidance is not expected to have a material impact on our consolidated financial position or results of operations.